 The Criminal Finances Act makes companies and partnerships criminally liable for failing to prevent tax evasion.
-At Tish Press & Company, we can provide guidance on the key aspects of the Act and the implications for your business in the London area.
+At Tish Press & Company, we can provide guidance on the key aspects of the Act and the implications for your business in the Shenfield area.

 Under the Criminal Finances Act 2017 (CFA) companies and partnerships may be criminally liable for failing to prevent their employees from criminally facilitating tax evasion.
 A potential defence can be utilised, in cases where the business has put into place a system of reasonable prevention measures.
 Here, we take a look at the key aspects of the Act and the implications for your business.

 Under the CFA, two criminal offences were introduced:

 - The domestic fraud offence criminalises companies, partnerships and relevant bodies for failing to put into place reasonable prevention measures to stop their employees, agents or associated persons from facilitating tax evasion.